Updated: Mar 3

-They should be testable with clearly defined pass/fail results to allow the team to properly confirm that all of the desired intentions have been fulfilled.
+They should be testable with clearly defined pass/fail results to allow the team to correctly confirm that all of the desired intentions have been fulfilled.

 A Practical Example of Writing Acceptance Criteria

-Let’s see how acceptance criteria actually fit into user stories by using a basic example:
+Let’s see how acceptance criteria fit into user stories by using a basic example:

-As a student, I want to gain access to the university site, so I can manage my test information.
+As a student, I want to gain access to the university site to manage my test information.

 Acceptance criteria for this example:

-The student can gain access to the university site from any device as long as she uses it in the internal university network.
+The student can access the university site from any device as long as she uses it in the internal university network.

-The student can gain access only to her own personal information including test scores, scheduled tests, and average test score.
+The student can gain access only to her personal information, including test scores, scheduled tests, and average test scores.

-The student should have the permissions to apply to semester tests.
+The student should have permission to apply to semester tests.

-The student can gain access to the university site from external sites only using the SSH protocol.
+The student can access the university site from external sites only using the SSH protocol.

-The student should have the option to print any information related to her own personal account.
+The student should have the option to print any information related to her account.